Leissan/workout-spa/README.md

 * When you open up an app, you will see a home page with the name of the app, inspirational quote and a cute image of a cat working out
 * This app will have clickable links on top of the page which will take you to either see a list of workouts or allow you to add a workout of your own using a state controlled form
-* Once you add your custom workout you will be bale to see it added to the list of workouts
+* Once you add your custom workout you will be able to see it added to the list of workouts

 ## Usage